Find the dental plan in Rhode Island that’s right for you.

 Rhode Island uses a state-run health insurance marketplace named HealthSourceRI for the sale of certified individual/family dental plans.

 Not every insurer that offers medical plans through the Rhode Island exchange include dental coverage with their health plans, but stand-alone dental plans are available for purchase that cover both adults and children.

 Frequently asked questions about dental coverage in Rhode Island

 How much does dental insurance cost in Rhode Island?

-IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Rhode Island over a two-year period (2020-2021) was $45.23.
-(Typical family size was 1.2 to 1.4 persons.)
+IHC Specialty Benefits reports that the average monthly premium for a stand-alone family dental plan sold in Rhode Island in 2023 was $54.90.

 If a family is purchasing coverage through the health insurance exchange, the premiums associated with pediatric dental coverage may or may not be offset by premium tax credits (premium subsidies).
 Here’s more about how that works, depending on whether the health plan has integrated pediatric dental benefits.

 Are stand-alone pediatric dental plans on the exchange ACA-compliant?

 The stand-alone pediatric dental plans available in HealthSourceRI comply with the ACA’s pediatric dental coverage rules.
 This means out-of-pocket costs for pediatric dental care will not exceed $375 per child in 2023 (or $750 for all the children on a family’s plan), and there is no cap on medically-necessary pediatric dental benefits.